-We think this is will be great way for people to get a very real taste of what actor training is, and could provide a great experience either as a stand alone course; a strong preparation for those looking to apply to drama school; a vocational one year post graduate experience for those finishing a degree in other another subject; or for those coming into training after a career change.
+- We think this is a great way for people to get a very real taste of what actor training is, and can provide a great experience either as a stand alone course; a strong preparation for those looking to apply to drama school; a vocational one year post graduate experience for those finishing a degree in other another subject; or for those coming into training after a career change.

 A Vocational Experiential Training....

 Students become training actors with 'The Wheel Actor Training Company’